Arsero/arsero/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [flexban](https://github.com/arthur112/flexban)
+- 🔭 I’m currently working on SFML Apps
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning C++
-- 👯 I’m looking to collaborate on Github Desktop / Visual Studio Code / Electron
-- 🤔 I’m looking for help with Electron-forge
-- 💬 Ask me about NodeJS, Typescript, React & Electron
 - 📫 How to reach me: Discord Arsero#2092
 - ⚡ Fun fact: I made a password manager, twice !
 But, I don't use them. 🙃